t-lock/golang-gui-screenshot-util/readme.md

 - configure a keyboard shortcut for your `screenshot` executable via your system settings

-This tool is streamlined for capturing annotated or un-annotated screenshots of a selection of the current window, without any visual clutter.
+This tool is streamlined for capturing annotated or un-annotated screenshots of a selection of the active desktop, without any visual clutter.
 There are no buttons/ui and no clicks/inputs from the user are required beyond the absolute necessities for achieving the current task.
 Annotations currently supported are limited to red boxes and arrows, but planned features include text, and the ability to change the annotation color and font-size.

 This is achieved primarily through usage of right vs left click while dragging, the result of which differs depending on what has already been done.
 The enitre UX is outlined in the following flow chart: